Digital signature software

 What is a digital signature?

+In the legal sense, a digital signature is a so-called electronic signature.
+The regulations that were formerly governed nationally in the Signature Act are now found in the eIDAS Regulation on electronic identification and trust services, which applies throughout Europe.
 With a digital signature, you can sign a document (e.g., a loan agreement) on the Internet and without paper.
 This speeds up processes and saves costs.
 The legal framework for this is provided by the eIDAS Regulation, which applies throughout the EU.
 It defines the legal effect of electronically signed documents and their evidential value in court.
 With d.velop sign, you can sign simply, advanced and qualified.

 How does a digital signature work?